syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Azure-App-Service-Linux.md

 ---
-title: Convert Word document to PDF in Azure App Service on Linux | Syncfusion
+title: Convert Word to PDF in Azure App Service on Linux | Syncfusion
 description: Convert Word to PDF in Azure App Service on Linux using .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO